Indivizo/legal/latest/en--general-terms-and-conditions.md

 The agreement between the Parties is modified if Client decides to change between the Service packages available.
 Client may initiate this type of modification as regulated in Section 5.2 of the present GTC.
 The modification is only effective if Service Provider confirms the modification request of Client by email.

 **12.3.** The agreement between the Parties is not considered as amended if the data of either of the Parties recorded in the company register change, especially the registered seat, representatives, bank account number or the contact person or organization managing the conclusion or performance of the contract.
-Such changes shall be reported to the other Party either 10 days in advance or maximum 10 days after the change or after recording the change in the company register (depending on the circumstances).
+Such changes shall be reported to the other Party either 10 days in advance or a maximum of 10 days after the change or after recording the change in the company register (depending on the circumstances).

 **12.4.** The agreement may be terminated

-* by mutual agreement between the Parties,
+* by mutual agreement between the Parties;
 * if the Client or the Service Provider is liquidated without a legal successor,
 * with a notice period by either of the Parties,
 * with immediate effect by either of the Parties.